FaisalUmair/udemy-downloader-gui/README.md

 #### How to use Udeler Authenticator?
 1. Install the extension from [here](https://chrome.google.com/webstore/detail/udeler-authenticator/opfpmfccfeapffpepeldbcpmkieepgib)

-2. After installing/enabling the extension, open udeler, you will see a new anonymous icon on the login page.
-Click the icon and it will start to listen for any login requests from the browser.
+2. After installing/enabling the extension, open udeler desktop app, you will see a new anonymous icon on the login page.
+Click the icon and it will start to listen for any login requests from your chrome web browser.

 3. Oepn Udemy webiste on your chrome web browser and simply login to your account.
 Udeler app will detect the login and will let you in.
 If you are already logged in to Udemy, you can simply vist the website and it will still detect your account.